Ranily57/Kofi-VRChat-Webhook/README.md

 - An activate and fully functionnal Ko-Fi Account
 - An account on Zappier, please refer to the Zappier Button on the API section of Ko-Fi in your account settings
 - A public repository on Github for the text update
+- The UdonGraph (available on this repo) on your VRChat map with a text field to update

 ## Authors